Messi contract, Wijnaldum and Aguero in – What next for Barcelona as agent hints Koeman will stay on?

 Following discussions with Laporta – who succeeded Josep Maria Bartomeu as president in March – Koeman's camp believe he is set to stay on for at least another season, even as alternative reports claim he could yet be replaced.

 "There was a positive atmosphere during the meeting and I personally left it with a good feeling.
-There was mutual respect," agent Jansen said.
+There was mutual respect," agent Jansen told De Telegraaf.

 "The feeling is even that positive that Ronald might even stay longer [than 2021-22].
 But we have not got this far yet, more conversations will follow."